Home Basic Facts History Old Days Old Liveries Photos People Uniform In-Flight Memorabilia Accidents Forum Feedback

 Fokker F27 Friendship Mark 200 (Copyright © Andy Nicodemo)

 Mountains of Chitral valley make beautiful background for this photo of AP-AUR taken by Andy at Chitral Airport.
 On June 16, 2004, AP-AUR was arriving at Chitral Airport as flight PK-660 from Peshawar.
-After landing at the airport, the Fokker, due to a technical fault, failed to stop on the runway and came to rest in nearby fields few feet away from the runway.
+After landing at the airport, the Fokker for some reason was unable to stop on runway and came to rest in nearby fields few feet away from the runway.
 The accident caused damage to aircraft's engine, nose, landing gear and fuselage.
 The ill-fated Fokker was declared a write-off and withdrawn from use.
 Aircraft engineers Andy Nicodemo and Neil MacGowan of Sydney-based company International Air Parts led the task of salvaging AP-AUR's engines.
 In following set of photos we will see successful removal of AP-AUR engines by Andy Nicodemo, Neil MacGowan and their team members

 PIA Fokker F27 Friendship Mk 200